pypr/compyle/examples/README.rst

 later but all of the basic types discussed above are all instances of ``KnownType``.

-CPy actually supports Python3 style annotations but only for the function arguments and NOT for the local variables.
-The only caveat is you must use the types in ``pysph.cpy.types``, i.e. you must use ``KnownType`` instances as the types for things to work.
+ComPyle actually supports Python3 style annotations but only for the function arguments and NOT for the local variables.
+The only caveat is you must use the types in ``compyle.types``, i.e. you must use ``KnownType`` instances as the types for things to work.

 JIT transpilation
 -----------------

-CPy also support just-in-time transpilation when annotations of a function are not provided.
+ComPyle also support just-in-time transpilation when annotations of a function are not provided.
 These functions are annotated at runtime when the call arguments are passed.
 The generated kernel and annotated functions are then cached with the types of the call arguments as key.
 Thus,